puzzmo-com/blog.puzzmo.com/content/posts/2024/06/17/shopify-integration/index.md

 ![Bungie raid jacket info](coat.png)

-There is a ~3 week time period where you have to complete the raid and if you pull it off _you have the opportunity_ to buy this ~$170 USD coat.
+There is a ~3 week time period where you have to complete the raid under an additional constraints and if you pull it off _you have the opportunity_ to buy this ~$170 USD coat.

 Ask me how I know?

 ![me in my raid jacket](orta-raid-jacket.png)

-What Bungie did for my jacket was [change $7777 USD](https://gamerant.com/destiny-2-deep-stone-crypt-raid-jacket/), unless you had a discount.
+What Bungie did for my jacket was [charge $7777 USD](https://gamerant.com/destiny-2-deep-stone-crypt-raid-jacket/), unless you had a discount.

 This concept that could work for us, we could even have the price a little bit more reasonable (but still pretty unreasonable) and there's _a chance_ that someone could get choose to avoid Puzzmo and buy it outright.